Mike Lewis (arena football): Iowa Barnstormers

 Lewis moved up to Arena Football 1 with the af2 folded, joining the Iowa Barnstormers.

 Utah Blaze

 Lewis moved out west and joined the Utah Blaze in 2011.
 His sack total earned him 5th place in the league, and earned him a Second Team All-Arena selection.
 He returned to the Blaze in 2012.

 Return to Iowa

 Lewis returned to the Barnstormers in 2013, reuniting him with head coach Mike Hohensee, whom had coached him in Peoria.
 Lewis continued his great sacking ability, moving up the AFL record books for career sacks.
-Lewis became the 1st player in Arena Football League history to have double digit sacks in three straight seasons (2011-2013).

 Las Vegas Outlaws

 Lewis joined the Las Vegas Outlaws in 2015.

 Orlando Predators

 On October 16, 2015, Lewis was assigned to the Orlando Predators.

 Los Angeles KISS

 On May 24, 2016, Lewis was traded to the Los Angeles KISS for Logan Harrell and John Martinez.
-Lewis finished his Arena Football League career as the only player in the history of the league to have 3 straight seasons with double digit sack totals.
-Finished #2 on the Arena Football All Time Quarterback Sacks list.